linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives.md

 Note: Aggregate Open Interest = 704,883; Volume = 75,845.

-As each contract is for  $5,000,000 notional, the aggregate notional amount represented by this one market is$ 7,048,830,000,000 or over $7 trillion.
+As each contract is for  \$5,000,000 notional, the aggregate notional amount represented by this one market is\$ 7,048,830,000,000 or over \$7 trillion.
 The notional amount or simply notional is the implied principal on which interest calculations are based.
 Thus, without explaining all this data in great detail, clearly the derivatives industry is large and involves numerous interesting complexities worthy of investigation.

 The purpose of this book is to provide detailed training in the pricing of financial derivatives in a lean and efficient manner.
 It endeavors to convey the mathematical foundations of derivative pricing theory in a compact way.
 And although there is a great deal of mathematical formality, it is far less so than there would be in a more formal mathematical course in the subject.
 There are many great books of that genre, but their audience is quite a bit different.
 Indeed, no pure mathematician or financial engineer will likely give this book much praise, and that is of no concern.
 It is not an attempt to turn the student into a quant.
 What it does attempt to do, however, is to take a finance PhD student who in all likelihood is not going to specialize in derivatives and give that person the foundational layers that will pay off in a better understanding of the role that derivatives play in finance.
 This book does not incorporate the latest advanced mathematical knowledge.
 Its goal is more modest: to lay a solid foundation in a lean and efficient manner.